google-gemini/go-dreaming-of-adventure-sample/README.md

    - Wait for the import process to complete
    - Open the IDX Panel and click "Authenticate" with the Gemini API integration.
    - Once authenticated, click to get a key which will be copied to your keyboard.
-   - Add the key to the env variable section in `dev.nix`.
+   - Add the key to the env variable section in `.idx/dev.nix`.

 1. Open a new terminal window:
    - Open the command palette (CTRL/CMD-SHIFT-P)